aimms/how-to/Articles/33/33-pro-deploy-app.rst

 Introduction
 --------------

 When you want to share the AIMMS application you developed with your colleagues, they will need an AIMMS Developer system and license installed on their Windows PC to be able to use the application.
-The AIMMS PRO Platform enables you to share your AIMMS applications without your colleagues having AIMMS installed on their PC, and even let the end users access the application in their web browser, via AIMMS WebUI.
+The AIMMS Cloud enables you to share your AIMMS applications without your colleagues having AIMMS installed on their PC, and even let the end users access the application in their web browser, via AIMMS WebUI.

 Running Example
 ------------------